-Rami G. Abada, age 37, is the Executive Vice President and Chief Operating Officer of the publicly-owned Jennifer Convertibles, Inc. He has held that position since April of 1994.
+Rami G. Abada, age 38, is the President and Chief Operating Officer of the publicly-owned Jennifer Convertibles, Inc. He has been its Chief Operating Officer since April of 1994, and was Executive Vice President from April 1994 to December 1997.
 From 1982 to 1994, he was a Vice President of Operations in the Jennifer Convertibles organization.
 Mr. Abada, who is Ira Berman's son-in-law, earned a B.B.A. in 1981 upon his graduation from Bernard Baruch College of The City University of New York.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE IN FAVOR OF EACH OF THE COMMON STOCK NOMINEES AS PROPOSED IN THIS PROPOSAL NO. 1.
+A MAJORITY OF THE COMMON STOCK VOTE IS REQUIRED FOR APPROVAL.